sikaeducation/curriculum/courses/301/standards/build-dynamic-pages-react/topics/computed-properties-react/README.md

 # React: Computed Properties

-The two main sources of data for a component: Props and state.
+The two main sources of data for a component are props and state.
 There is also data that's derived from either or both of those, which are called derivative state or computed properties.
 For example, if you have a list of movies:

 ```js
 const movies = [{